 They should be working to build custom integrations between your existing information architecture and your new SIEM, and continually monitor and test different activities to make sure that your system’s defenses are always at their best.

 BitLyft Cybersecurity provides SIEM-as-a-Service for organizations across almost any industry.
-We can install and manage SIEM software, (we’re proud to partner with the LogRhythm SIEM,) and optimize your entire cybersecurity system as an extension of your existing security team.
+We can install, manage, and optimize SIEM software for your entire cybersecurity system as an extension of your existing security team.